17 Sci-Fi Movies on Netflix You Need To Watch

-On Netflix, sci-fi movies are often buried deep in the algorithms -- particularly the classics.
+When it comes to Netflix, sci-fi movies are often buried deep in the algorithms -- particularly when it comes to older movies.
 So we've decided to make a list.
 These are the best sci-fi movies currently streaming on Netflix.

 We wanted to highlight a few hidden gems, like Synchronic, alongside established classics like Looper and Starship Troopers.
 There are also a few new movies in here like The Colony if you're looking for something you haven't seen before.